 All abstract text must be a minimum of 11 point font size and fit within the space provided on the NIA Application Form.
 An abstract that exceeds the space allotted or contains text that does not meet the specified formatting requirements will cause an application to be returned without review.

 The NIA is designed to provide start-up money for new investigators to obtain enough data to apply for additional extramural funding from government and non-government sources.
-A maximum of $10,000 may be requested for the completion of the proposed research.
+A budget ranging from $7,500 up to a maximum of $10,000 may be requested for the completion of the proposed research.
 Award money may not be used for indirect or overhead costs that are commonly allowed by government research grants and contracts.
 Award money may also not be used for the applicant’s, collaborator’s or other professional’s/consultant’s salary, either as salary offset or as a summer salary.
 Grant money may be used, however, to pay the salary of student or technical trainees, but must be justified in the application.

 The NIA biographical sketch consists of the following sections: